Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: Parametrization of the Totally Nonnegative Complete Flag Variety

 \end{definition}

-Recall that the indices of non-zero \Pl coordinates of a point in the TNN flag variety can be thought of as bases of a flag matroid.
-Thus, $\Xi_P$ acts by basis exchange on the constituent matroids of a flag matroid.
-Also note that, by \cref{cellcoords}, for a TNN flag $F$, the map $\Xi_{P(F)}$ depends only on the cell $\mathcal{R}_{v,w}^{>0}$ in which $F$ lies.
+\begin{remark} Recall that the indices of non-zero \Pl coordinates of a point in the flag variety form the bases of a flag matroid.
+Thus, for $P\in\textnormal{Fl}_n$, $\Xi_P$ acts by basis exchange on the constituent matroids of a flag matroid.
+Also note that, by \Cref{bruhatinterval}, for a flag $F\in\Fl_n^{\geq 0}$, the map $\Xi_{P(F)}$ depends only on the cell $\mathcal{R}_{v,w}^{>0}$ containing $F$.
 We denote this map by $\Xi_{v,w}$.

-We similarly define $\Xi_P^*$ to be the map going the other way.
+\end{remark} We similarly define $\Xi_P^*$ to be the map going the other way.
 Applied to the index of a non-zero \Pl coordinate $I$, it tries to find the smallest member of $I$ which can be lowered without making the corresponding \Pl coordinate $0$ and lowers it maximally.

 \begin{definition}